There are better options than over-paying for 500 channels you don't watch.

 Click to Join today for free and start making money immediately.

-If you want to know how to catch tv without cable, here are the best cable TV alternatives (not counting the free ones if you're a sports fanatic):
+If you want to know how to watch tv without cable, here are the best cable TV alternatives (not counting the free ones if you're a sports fanatic):

 Network TV Sites Online – Varies